Our Services

 Diagnosis is usually based on your medical history and a physical exam.
 Your doctor will:

-If you're experiencing persistent burning, tingling or shooting pain after shingles, you can take Ubie's free AI-powered Neuropathic Pain symptom checker to better understand your symptoms and determine whether you should seek medical evaluation.
+If you're experiencing persistent burning, tingling or shooting pain after shingles, you can use Ubie's free AI symptom checker to get personalized insights about your symptoms in just 3 minutes and learn whether you should seek medical evaluation.

 If your pain is severe or unusual, your doctor may order: